 In the image below, you can see three Singlestat panels that represent information about smartphones, laptops, and total sales of all products over the last 5 minutes.

 The text panel is an auxiliary panel when building dashboards.
 They are used to describe something, add additional explanations, etc.

 Here is the example of the text panel:

-In order to use Grafana as a tool for business metrics visualization and analysis, you must have a connected data source.
+To use Grafana as a tool for business metrics visualization and analysis you must have a connected data source.
 An example pipeline can be as follows: Your systems generate metrics and send them to a database.
-A database can be any kind of time-series database that works best for you, such as InfluxDB, TimescaleDB, Prometheus, or Graphite.
+A database can be any time-series database that works best for you, such as InfluxDB, TimescaleDB, or Graphite.
 Then you create a data source for this database in Grafana.
 Grafana is just a dashboard, so the information needs to exist before it gets piped into Grafana.

 Business metrics can be generated in many ways.
-The most direct and simple metrics are used for financial data that are not updated very frequently (like net income over the period of time, return on investments, etc.).
+The most direct and simple metrics are used for financial data that are not updated very frequently (like net income over the period, return on investments, etc.).
 Usually, they are calculated once a period and then can be manually pushed into the relational database.

 Another way is generating the information from your web or mobile applications.
-They generate a lot of frequent events and data, which can be pushed to the database by the application’s backend, or processed by special application monitoring tools.
-The examples of such systems are Elastic APM, IBM APM, Traceview, Sematext APM, Dynatrace, etc. These can then be added as data sources in Grafana.
+They generate a lot of frequent events and data, which can be pushed to the database by the application’s backend or processed by special application monitoring tools.
+Examples of such systems are Elastic APM, IBM APM, Traceview, Sematext APM, Dynatrace, etc. These can then be added as data sources in Grafana.